frontfest/blog/README.md

 ### Design Considerations

 Lagrange was designed to be a minimalist theme in order for the focus to remain on your content.
 For example, links are signified mainly through an underline text-decoration, in order to maximize the perceived affordance of clickability (I originally just wanted to make the links a darker shade of grey).

-### Disqus

-Lagrange supports comments at the end of posts through [Disqus](https://disqus.com/).
-In order to activate Disqus commenting, set `disqus.comments` to true in the `_data/settings.yml` file.
-If you do not have a Disqus account already, you will have to set one up, and create a profile for your website.
-You will be given a `disqus_shortname` that will be used to generate the appropriate comments sections for your site.
-More information on [how to set up Disqus](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/).

 ### Google Analytics